telerik/ajax-docs/controls/grid/functionality/selecting/selecting-rows/client-side-selecting-with-a-click.md

 ---
 title: Client-side Selecting with a Click
-page_title: Client-side Selecting with a Click | UI for ASP.NET AJAX Documentation
+page_title: Client-side Selecting with a Click | RadGrid for ASP.NET AJAX Documentation
 description: Client-side Selecting with a Click
 slug: grid/functionality/selecting/selecting-rows/client-side-selecting-with-a-click
 tags: client-side,selecting,with,a,click